 Supplementary Explanations Preparation and Publication of UBE has prepared a disclosure policy and published it on the corporate Disclosure Policy website.
+Regular Investor Briefings for UBE regularly participates in briefings for individual investors that are Individual Investors organized by securities exchanges and securities companies.
 Regular Investor Briefings for In addition to briefings after the announcement of fiscal year financial Analysts and Institutional results and online conferences for each announcement of quarterly financial Investors results, UBE holds regularly business briefings and plant tours.
 Regular Investor Briefings for UBE regularly visits the main investors in each region of Europe, the United Overseas Investors States, and Asia.
 Posting of IR Materials on UBE posts materials in detail, including documents disclosed to the stock Website exchange, financial results bulletins, business reports, past financial statements, annual reports, materials for IR briefings, and materials on management plans, which cover its vision and management policy, IR policy, disclosure policy, policy on corporate governance, dividend policy, and information concerning risks.
 Establishment of Department Department in charge: IR/PR Department, Manager in charge: GM, IR/PR and/or Manager in Charge of Department IR